marta-rakowska/qa_manual_challenge/README.md

 The goal of this task was to create a bug report form.

+My bug report form is availabe [here](https://drive.google.com/file/d/1mXKFwyr_YbKbW5Z4XkrtKNgZXtmk6588/view?usp=share_link).

 ### Subtask 2️⃣

-The goal of this task was to execute tests and create bug reports.
+The goal of this task was to execute test cases and create bug reports.

 My bug reports are available [here](https://drive.google.com/file/d/18R3WekLHHSkZMOVG58ElBaSZeMv5wBkk/view?usp=drive_link).